 All Trails is a helpful source to easily plan hiking routes by length and difficulty.
 Head to Bell Smith Springs Recreation Area, Garden of the Gods, and Rim Rock Recreation Trail for some of the most popular natural attractions.
 Additionally, kids and adults will enjoy scouting out the huge, mysterious pyramid hidden in lower Bell Smith Springs.

 Afterward, consider pairing the hiking trails with a bottle of local wine on the Shawnee Illinois Hills Wine Trail.
 Most wineries are now welcoming visitors for tastings and dining opportunities.
-Additionally, there’s a wide range of accommodation options in the region, including cabins with hot tubs, winery stays, tree houses, and hotel suites.
+Additionally, there’s a wide range of vacation rental cabins in the region, including cabins with hot tubs, winery stays, tree houses, and hotel suites.

 Accommodation: Home2 Suites by Hilton Carbondale